strohs/stock-chart/README.md

 in and out of a quarterly earnings release.
 Maybe WalMart always move up 2 dollars before its Q1 release.
 Maybe Amazon always goes down 15 dollars during the five days before it Q3 release.

 <b>Note:</b> The datasources used by this app have gone down and/or are no longer free.
-I'll have to look for another free source.
+I'll have to scour the web for another free source.
-Unitl that time, the app will only allow you to view data for Amazon(AMZN).
+Until that time, the app will only allow you to view data for Amazon(AMZN), as I have to hard code earnings release dates, into the app

 ## Libaries
 The following clojure libraries were used: